CDT-PRATEEK/CDT-PRATEEK/README.md

 # Hi, I'm Prateek! 👋

-A Computer Science undergraduate passionate about Web and App development, with a focus on Data Science and Machine Learning.
+A Computer Science graduate passionate about Web and App development, with a focus on Data Science and Machine Learning.
 I'm committed to continuous learning and growth while exploring diverse technologies to create innovative projects.